 Who Is Timothée Chalamet?

-Timothée Chalamet (born December 27, 1995) received an Academy Award nomination as lead actor for his performance in the 2017 film Call Me By Your Name (which is also a contender for Best Picture).
-Chalamet's Oscar nod was announced on January 23, 2018, when he was 22, making him the youngest actor in this category since a 19-year-old Mickey Rooney was nominated for 1939's Babes in Arms.
-Chalamet has also appeared in the movies Lady Bird (2017) and Interstellar (2014), and had a multi-episode arc on the television show Homeland.
+Timothée Chalamet (born December 27, 1995) received an Academy Award nomination as lead actor for his performance in the 2017 film Call Me By Your Name, making him the youngest actor in this category since a 19-year-old Mickey Rooney was nominated for 1939's Babes in Arms.
+Chalamet has also appeared in the popular films Interstellar (2014) and Lady Bird (2017), and starred as Henry V in The King (2019).
 His name reflects his French heritage, and he is fluent in that language.

 'Call Me By Your Name'

-In the romantic film Call Me By Your Name, Chalamet portrays 17-year-old Elio Perlman, who develops a crush on, enters into a sexual relationship with, and ends up truly loving Oliver (played by Armie Hammer), a 24-year-old graduate student staying with Elio's family in Italy in the summer of 1983.
-Chalamet's luminous performance as the young, vulnerable Elio has been consistently applauded.
-In addition to his Academy Award nomination, Chalamet was nominated for a Golden Globe Award and a Screen Actors Guild Award, and he's received best actor awards from the Los Angeles Film Critics Association and the New York Film Critics Circle.
+In Call Me By Your Name, Chalamet portrays 17-year-old Elio Perlman, who develops a crush on, enters into a sexual relationship with, and ends up truly loving Oliver (played by Armie Hammer), a 24-year-old graduate student staying with Elio's family in Italy in the summer of 1983.
+Chalamet's luminous performance as the young, vulnerable Elio was consistently applauded.
+In addition to his Academy Award nomination, Chalamet was nominated for a Golden Globe Award and a Screen Actors Guild Award, and he received best actor awards from the Los Angeles Film Critics Association and the New York Film Critics Circle.

 Call Me By Your Name is based on André Aciman's 2007 novel of the same name; the screenplay is by James Ivory and the film was directed by Luca Guadagnino.
 Chalamet was 17 when he first talked to Guadagnino about the film, and Guadagnino said that when he met Chalamet, "I really felt immediately that he had the ambition, the intelligence, the sensitivity, the naiveté, and the artistry to be Elio."
 (While the movie was being developed, the director also saw Chalamet shine Off-Broadway in John Patrick Shanley's Prodigal Son.)